jessmonnier/moffatbay/README.md

   - Note: You are building a lodge reservation page that allows customers to “book their vacation.”
 MySQL must be used to save the data.
   - Form selection options: room size, number of guests, and check-in/check-out dates.
   - Additional comments:
-    - Room size: double full beds = 120.00 per night, queen = 135.00 per night, double queen beds = 150.00 per night, and king = 160.00 per night.
+    - ~~Room size: double full beds = 120.00 per night, queen = 135.00 per night, double queen beds = 150.00 per night, and king = 160.00 per night.~~ Updated with customer request for 5% room rate increase:
+    - Room size: double full beds = 126.00 per night, queen = 141.75 per night, double queen beds = 157.50 per night, and king = 168.00 per night.
 - Reservation summary page:
   - Note: Provide customers with a reservation confirmation summary and a button to either cancel or submit the reservation.
 Submitted reservation must be saved to MySQL.
 Canceling the reservation should take users back to the hotel reservation page.
 - Reservation look up page: